Evergreen: Efficient Claim Verification for Semantic Aggregates: Experimental Evaluation

-We instantiate six additional implementations of \system\ with all optimizations enabled; they are collectively referred to as \evgopt.
-Each implementation uses a different LLM for its semantic operators.
-We include the three Claude models used in \baserm\ and three additional Llama models (Llama 4 Maverick~\cite{meta_2025_llama4}, Llama 4 Scout~\cite{meta_2025_llama4}, and Llama 3.1 8B~\cite{grattafiori_2024_llama3}) to evaluate how quality, cost, and latency change with even smaller and weaker models.
+\evgopt\ instantiates \system\ with all optimizations enabled.
+We evaluate five configurations, each using a different LLM for its semantic operators.
+We include the three Claude models used in the other implementations and two additional Qwen models (Qwen3-VL-235B-A22B~\cite{bai_2026_qwen3_vl} and Qwen3-Next-80B-A3B~\cite{qwen_2025_qwen3_next}) to evaluate how quality and cost change with even weaker models.
 Opus is always used for the optimizer's LLM to generate high-quality search queries.
 To maintain high recall, we set the threshold for similarity filters to 0.15.
-For estimation with CSs, we use a confidence level of 0.95 (i.e., $\alpha = 0.05$) and a relative error of $\error = 0.05$.
+For estimation with CSs, we set $\alpha = \error = 0.05$.

+For \system\ implementations, claims are compiled to queries by providing an LLM with the claim, the aggregation prompt, the dataset schema, hints for vague quantifiers, and \system's API documentation (with example queries from a separate movie review domain).
+Averaged over the 32 claims and three trials each, it costs \$0.051 $\pm$ 0.001 and takes 9.8 $\pm$ 1.2s (mean $\pm$ SD) to compile a claim using Opus 4.6, with negligible variation across claim types.
+We reviewed every generated query and found each equivalent to its manually written reference query.
+We attribute this reliable compilation to \system's declarative, constrained query interface.

-\textbf{Verification Results.} Figure~\ref{fig:cost_f1_pareto} highlights the quality versus cost tradeoffs for each implementation, and Table~\ref{tab:verification_results} shows their quality, cost, and latency numbers in more detail.
+\textbf{Verification Results.} Figure~\ref{fig:cost_f1_pareto} highlights the cost--quality tradeoffs for each implementation, and Table~\ref{tab:verification_results} reports their quality, cost, and latency in more detail.
 Precision, recall, and F1 score treat ungrounded claims as the positive class, measuring an implementation's ability to detect hallucinations.
 Since our benchmark has an even split between grounded and ungrounded claims, we also report accuracy.
 Cost is computed from input and output token counts at published per-million-token USD rates for each LLM.
-For Claude models, we use Anthropic's input/output rates: \$5/\$25 for Opus 4.6, \$3/\$15 for Sonnet 4.6, and \$1/\$5 for Haiku 4.5~\cite{claude_pricing}.
-For open source Llama models, we use Groq's rates: \$0.20/\$0.60 for Maverick, \$0.11/\$0.34 for Scout, and \$0.05/\$0.08 for 3.1 8B~\cite{groq_pricing}.
-Latency is measured in wall-clock seconds; however, we note that because implementations use Cortex for inference, measurements are subject to server-side variability.
-Reported costs and latencies for \system\ include both the optimization and execution phases.
+We use Anthropic's input/output rates~\cite{claude_pricing} of \$5/\$25 for Opus 4.6, \$3/\$15 for Sonnet 4.6, and \$1/\$5 for Haiku 4.5, and Alibaba Cloud's rates~\cite{alibaba_cloud_pricing} of \$0.287/\$1.147 for Qwen3-VL and \$0.144/\$0.574 for Qwen3-Next.
+Latency is wall-clock time but is subject to Cortex's server-side variability, so we treat it as a secondary metric.
+Reported costs and latencies include claim compilation, optimization, and execution.